cocos/cocos-docs/en/getting-started/dashboard/index.md

 It mainly consists of the following three parts:

-- Rotator: shows the latest Cocos product news.
+- Carousels: shows the latest Cocos product news.
 - Recently Projects: Shows recently opened projects, double-click to open a project; the **New Project** button on the top right quickly opens the New Project page to create a project, and the **View More** button takes you to the project list page.
 - Editors: Shows released products of Cocos, where you can quickly install editor versions, create new projects, and get the latest released editor versions.